 The preparation of financial statements in compliance with FRS 102 requires the use of certain critical accounting estimates.
-It also requires management to exercise judgement in applying the Company's accounting policies.
+It also requires management to exercise judgement in applying the Company's accounting policies (see note 3).

 The financial statements are presented in Sterling (£) and are rounded to the nearest thousand pounds.